-When it comes to working with the SEC or the CFTC, you don’t want an inexperienced attorney.
-While Dodd-Frank grants a number of robust protections, it takes practical experience and firsthand knowledge to get the best results and safeguard your rights.
+When it comes to working with the SEC or the CFTC, you don’t want a novice attorney.
+While Dodd-Frank grants a number of robust protections, it takes experience and firsthand knowledge to get the best results and safeguard your rights.

-Because our firm’s founder was involved in crafting the Dodd-Frank regulations that reward and protect whistleblowers, you can rest easy knowing that this is exactly what you get when you work with us.
+Our firm’s founder was involved in crafting the Dodd-Frank regulations that reward and protect whistleblowers.
+So you can rest easy knowing that this is exactly what you get when you work with us.

-Prospective SEC whistleblowers have good reason to be nervous about coming forward and submitting a tip—there’s a lot at stake.
-If you want to be an anonymous whistleblower and protect your identity, the law requires that you interact with the SEC through an appropriately licensed whistleblower lawyer.
+Prospective SEC whistleblowers have good reason to be nervous about coming forward and submitting a tip.
+There’s a lot at stake.
+If you want to be an anonymous whistleblower and protect your identity, the law requires that you interact with the SEC through a licensed whistleblower lawyer.

 You’ll be paid a whistleblower reward if the SEC collects over one million dollars in sanctions as a direct result of the investigation that your tip contributed to.
-However, the amount you’ll receive can range between 10 and 30 percent of the total money collected, and a number of factors are considered when the SEC makes this determination.
+However, the amount you’ll receive can range between 10 and 30 percent of the total money collected.
+A number of factors are considered when the SEC makes this determination.

 Meissner Associates will help you maximize your reward by ensuring that your tip provides maximum utility and by making certain that you’re able to contribute to the investigation in every way possible.

-Your whistleblower award could be worth millions of dollars, and it’s important to do everything possible to increase the percentage you receive.
+Your whistleblower award could be worth millions of dollars.
+It’s important to do everything possible to increase the percentage you receive.

 New York University School of Law – LL.M – Master of Laws 1998